This is when quitting your job can be a good idea

 Is your heart in it?

-My heart was never in my tech start-up.
+My heart was never in my tech startup.
 I did it to prove I could, I did it for the prestige, I did it to make money, I did it because other people had done it.

 None of those reasons were good reasons by themselves.
 The way I talked about it, should have been a clue for me.
 I was always one foot in, one foot out, of that treadmill.